Aayushi Dangol

 Updates

-Thrilled to be sharing our research on developing an AI classification system for children with the learning sciences community.
+I presented our research on developing an AI classification system for children with the learning sciences community.